davelovemartin/php-bootcamp/week-one/README.md

         <li>&copy; <?php echo $date; ?></li>
         <li>Design: <a href="http://html5up.net">HTML5 UP</a></li>

-18. For our next trick we are going to need 6 images: create two different sixes for each: (740px x 343px, and a thumbnail version 370px x 217px).
+18. For our next trick we are going to need 6 images: create two different sizes for each: (a large one - any size, and a thumbnail version `370px x 217px`).
 For each image, think of a *title*, think of a *description*.
 (I’m just going to use the ones in the theme).
-19. We can keep all this information in an *array* like follows (add this under your variables):
+19. We can keep all this information in an *associative array*.
+Each value we want to store, has an associated key so we can find it.
+So for the first row, enter this under your variables:

         $myArray = [title => "First title", description => "This is a description of the first image"];

+    The array values are kept in what we call Key Value Pairs
 20. Let’s replace this html:

           <article class="6u 12u$(xsmall) work-item">